 In the case of a copied repository, you should also consider the fact that Subversion uses repository UUIDs to distinguish repositories.
-If you copy a Subversion repository using a typical shell recursive copy command, you'll wind up with two repositories that are identical in every way-including their UUIDs.
+If you copy a Subversion repositories that are identical in every way-including their UUIDs.
 In some circumstances, this might be desirable.
 But in the instances where it is not, you'll need to generate a new UUID for one of these identical repositories.
 See the section called "Managing Repository UUIDs" for more about managing repository UUIDs.